 Actual 45 mm size by C. Theiler, Luzern / Vasco L Schlutter, Genf

-She stands, crowned and draped simply in soft gentle robes lay bare of feet, the allegory of the affectionately revered Venerable Black Madonna of grand olden St. Meinrad chapel, in charming elegance gracefully bestowing joyous refreshments to one of weary huntsman of lovingly winery produce of mid-medieval ages the eminent Benedictine Einsiedeln Abbey.
+She stands with unshod feet, crowned and draped in soft gentle robes, the allegory of the revered Venerable Black Madonna of St. Meinrad chapel.
+She graciously bestows joyous refreshment to one weary huntsman, liquid produce from the lush vineyards of the eminent Benedictine Einsiedeln Abbey.

-Of grand olden massifs Kleiner Mythen (left) and Grosser Mythen (right) silent watching, ages passing of many chronicle times, bearing witness to the annuls of history, the Einsiedeln townships living.
+Of grand massifs Kleiner Mythen (left) and Grosser Mythen (right), silent witnesses to deeds of old archived into the sands of time.

-Across the banner adorned above the massifs, noble blazons emblems of district towns; namely of Schwyz and Einsiedeln at center, and right of Höfe and March, and finally of left Gersau and Küssnacht.
+Arching above the mountain ranges, the noble emblems of Schwyz and Einsiedeln take centrestage, flanked on the right by blazons of Höfe and March, and on the left by Gersau and Küssnacht.

 Einsiedeln Abbey, is a Benedictine monastery (establish 934 AD) in the village of Einsiedeln, in Canton Schwyz.
 The abbey is dedicated to “Our Lady of the Hermits”; the title being derived from the circumstances of its foundation, for the first inhabitant of the region was Saint Meinrad, a hermit.